 That doesn’t excuse us from trying to find them, however, because some of them can turn a sentence into nonsense.
 Here’s an example I read just this morning: “Stay in touch with your sphere.
 They may not be ready to buy or sell, but they may now someone who is.”

 They may now someone?
 What the heck does that mean?
-We can figure it out, but it was stop sign, and stop signs interrupt your message.
+We can figure it out, but it was a stop sign, and stop signs interrupt your message.

 Grammar errors are also not good.
 I cringe every time I see someone write “Please call I” or “Please call myself.”